 One method of subtitling is called ‘burned on’ subtitles, which means they cannot be turned on or off and are always visible.
 These are also called ‘open’ captions and they are part of the video file itself.
-Using this method means that multiple languages cannot be shown using the same file, therefore it is necessary to produce multiple versions of the video with the different languages, these can be selected by the user, for example by clicking on different links on a web page.
+Using this method means that multiple languages cannot be shown using the same file, therefore it is necessary to produce multiple versions of the video with the different languages, these can be selected by the user.

-For Malay subtitle translation, we would use a Malay audiovisual translator who will create translated subtitles in the target language directly from the video in the source language.
-The subtitle translator would produce SRT files that can then be used to create burnt-on Malay subtitles.
-SRT files are time coded documents that can be imported into the subtitling software which then puts the correct subtitle with the correct sequence, after this, there is only a visual tidy up required.
+For Malay subtitle translation, we would use a Malay audiovisual translator (SRT file translator) who will create translated subtitles in the target language directly from the video in the source language.

 We also offer a transcription service for those customers lacking a transcript of their videos.
 We provide time-coded scripts of your videos ready to be translated.
 We will then use those translations for the subtitle text, sending you the files at each stage of the process for you to review and assess.